 Robert O. Lindefjeld

 General Counsel and Chief Intellectual Property Counsel.
 Robert was previously a Partner at Jones Day, where he was in charge of the Pittsburgh office Intellectual Property Group.
 He has been lead counsel and second-chair in numerous IP infringement matters in state and federal district court, arbitration, and the International Trade Commission in a wide variety of technologies including computer chips.
 He has also been Senior Vice President and General Counsel, iVentureLab.com.
 Before that he was a Law Clerk to The Honorable Joseph F. Weis, Jr. of the US Court of Appeals for the Third Circuit.
 He holds a JD from Widener University School of Law, where he was Editor-in-Chief of the Law Review.
 He holds a BS in Biology from Norwich University, Military College of Vermont, and thereafter served as a Lieutenant in the United States Army Infantry.
 He is a Registered Patent Attorney and has been listed in The Best Lawyers in America and Chambers USA, America's Best Lawyers for Business, Pennsylvania Super Lawyers and Massachusetts Super Lawyers.
-He currently serves as Chairman of the American Bar Association Section of Intellectual Property Law, the world's largest organization of IP professionals, with a wide range of responsibilities including helping formulate our country's national policy in the area of patents, trademarks, and copyrights before the U.S. Congress, the U.S. Patent and Trademark Office, the U.S. Copyright Office, and our nation's courts.
-In 2005, the federal court in Pittsburgh appointed him to serve as Co-Chair of the Local Patent Rules Committee for the US District Court for the Western District of Pennsylvania, one of the "pilot patent courts" recently established by Congress and was recently selected to serve as a "Master" for the Q. Todd Dickinson American Inn of Court, where he serves as the Treasurer and focuses on training young lawyers in intellectual property litigation.
-Other professional activities include his service as Chairman of the Amicus Committee of the American IP Law Association (AIPLA), where he also serves as a member of the AIPLA's Licensing and Management of IP Assets Committee, the substantive committee tasked with monitoring legal developments in the area of patent licensing.
+He is the Immediate Past Chairman of the American Bar Association Section of Intellectual Property Law, the world's largest organization of IP professionals, with a wide range of responsibilities including helping formulate our country's national policy in the area of patents, trademarks, and copyrights before the U.S. Congress, the U.S. Patent and Trademark Office, the U.S. Copyright Office, and our nation's courts.
+He serves as a member of the Local Patent Rules Committee for the US District Court for the Western District of Pennsylvania and as a "Master" for the Q. Todd Dickinson American Inn of Court.
+Other professional activities include his service as the current Vice-Chairman of the Amicus Committee of the American IP Law Association (AIPLA), the committee charged with making recommendations on amicus briefs to be filed in intellectual property cases pending before the US Supreme Court and the US Court of Appeals for the Federal Circuit and the Regional Federal Courts of Appeal throughout the United States.
+He is a Past Chairman of the AIPLA's Licensing and Management of IP Assets Committee, the substantive committee tasked with monitoring legal developments in the area of patent licensing.